pvinig/pvinig/README.md

 # So... who am i?
 Hi!, i`m Vinicius 😬, from Porto Alegre/Brasil

 Back-End Software Developer, since 2020 working with IT.
 Actually i work as freelancer developer, the hardest challenge of my carrer.
-I could consider myself as full stack developer if i wasn`t color blind hahaha
+I could consider myself as full stack developer if i wasn`t color blind hahaha i most use C# , Python and TypeScript (Vue.js)
 science lover
 main jinx
 look like r2d2 if i have to talk in public